Fisheries and Wildlife (FW)

 Recommended: IB 592 and ((MTH 227 and MTH 228) or (MTH 251 and MTH 252))

-Integrated and synthetic training in the ecological processes of estuarine environments, with emphases on ecological interactions among organisms and the biogeochemical cycling of carbon and nitrogen.
-Topics include geomorphology, estuarine physics and chemistry, primary and secondary producers, ecosystem metabolism, element cycling, food webs, fisheries, restoration, management, and impacts of climate.
-Field trip required, transportation fee charged.
+Explores ecological processes in estuarine environments, with emphases on ecological interactions among organisms and the biogeochemical cycling of carbon and nitrogen.
+Integrates and synthesizes concepts related to geomorphology, estuarine physics and chemistry, primary and secondary producers, ecosystem metabolism, element cycling, food webs, fisheries, restoration, management, and impacts of climate.
 CROSSLISTED as FW 534/OC 534.

 Equivalent to: OC 534